chirun-ncl/chirun/docs/source/cli/course.rst

         touch example_item.tex

+.. _sample-course:

 The Sample Course
 -----------------

-A full sample course is provided as a demonstration of how to build a Chirun course package and populate the ``config.yml`` file with items of various types.
+A full sample course is provided as a demonstration of how to build a Chirun course package and fill the ``config.yml`` file with items of various types.
 The following instructions describe how to obtain and build the sample course.

  * Use git to obtain a copy of the sample course package::